 People get cavities filled all the time.
 Does it feel like every time you go to the dentist you need another filling?
-The Arroyo Center for Aesthetic Dentistry in Washington, DC can help explain what fillings are, why people need them, and how to care for them.
+District Dental Solutions in Washington, DC can help explain what fillings are, why people need them, and how to care for them.

 Why Do You Need A Filling?